wacncontent/CustomizeTool/selfEditDeletionAndReplacementOutput/articles/app-service-web/web-sites-dotnet-get-started.md

 deleted:

 		* [How to choose or create a resource group](/documentation/articles/azure-preview-portal-using-resource-groups)

+reason: (the new Ibiza portal)

+deleted:

 		## What's changed
 		* For a guide to the change from Websites to Azure Websites, see [Azure Websites and existing Azure services](/documentation/services/web-sites/).
 		* For a guide to the change from the Azure Management Portal to the preview portal, see [Reference for navigating the Azure Management Portal](https://manage.windowsazure.cn/).

-reason: (the new Ibiza portal, terminology: Azure App Service Web)
+reason: (terminology: Azure App Service Web, the new Ibiza portal)

 replacement: